ruv-ohf/standards/recommendations/Quality.md

   - UI drivers, e.g. Selenium testing.
 Can work well in some limited set of use cases where data dependencies are simple and flow is mostly linear, e.g. login/registration.
 Tend to be really brittle in the scenarios that deal with complex or time-sensitive models.

+## Hold

   - Legacy "stage" environment.
-While we want to avoid adding more dependencies on it, we have no choice but to continue to use it for legacy systems tightly coupled with Gilt DB.

-## Hold

-  - A per-team 'stage' full-stack service environment system has been deprecated.
+A per-team 'stage' full-stack service environment system has been deprecated.
 It doesn't scale to 'microservice' architecture.
 We've considered alternatives, like a formal "pre prod" environment but were never able to pull in enough resources to make that a reality.
+While we want to avoid adding more dependencies on it, we have no choice but to continue to use it for legacy systems tightly coupled with Gilt DB.